Jon Ossoff: First Trump administration

-Ossoff has been sharply critical of President Donald Trump, criticizing what he calls Trump's "divisive approach to government", and saying: "I have great respect for the office.
+Ossoff has been sharply critical of President Donald Trump, criticizing what he calls Trump's "divisive approach to government" and saying: "I have great respect for the office.
 I don't have great personal admiration for the man himself."
-After Trump sent out a tweet the day before Ossoff's primary on April 19, 2017, calling him a "super Liberal Democrat" who wanted to "protect criminals, allow illegal immigration and raise taxes," Ossoff dismissed Trump's claims and called him "misinformed".
+After Trump sent out a tweet the day before Ossoff's primary on April 19, 2017, calling him a "super Liberal Democrat" who wanted to "protect criminals, allow illegal immigration and raise taxes", Ossoff dismissed Trump's claims and called him "misinformed".
 FactCheck.org found that Trump's claim was a distortion, and that there was no evidence that Ossoff had ever advocated for any broad-based tax hikes.
 Nevertheless, Ossoff said that he would be willing to work with Trump on issues of mutual interest, such as infrastructure spending.

 After Trump's disclosure of classified information to Russia, Ossoff said of impeachment that "I don't think we're there."
 He called for "a full and transparent and independent assessment of what level of interference there was by Russian intelligence services in the U.S. election.
 And overseers in Congress and any independent counsel or commission to do so should follow those facts wherever they lead."

 Ossoff voted to convict Trump during his second impeachment on the charge of incitement of insurrection following the 2021 United States Capitol attack, joining all Democrats and seven Republicans.

 Voting rights

 Ossoff supports passage of the John Lewis Voting Rights Act.

-Following passage of Georgia's controversial Election Integrity Act of 2021, signed into law by Republican governor Brian Kemp and passed by the Republican-led state legislature, several businesses from the Major League Baseball organization to the production of Will Smith film Emancipation boycotted the state in protest.
+Following passage of Georgia's Election Integrity Act of 2021, signed into law by Republican governor Brian Kemp and passed by the Republican-led state legislature, several businesses, from the Major League Baseball organization to the production of the Will Smith film Emancipation, boycotted the state in protest.
 In an interview with CNN, Ossoff expressed his displeasure with the bill, while also saying he didn't support the corporate boycotts, stating Georgians "rely upon and hope for and welcome jobs, investment and opportunity."